 All Year 10 and 11 students study mathematics.
-Students are placed in one of 4 classes according to ability in each side of the year.
+Students are placed in one of 4 classes according to ability.

 Due to government reforms all pupils have to follow the new GCSE (2015) course.
 The new GCSE has more content than the previous GCSE and more examination papers.
 A new grading system has been introduced with numbers to represent grades rather than letters.
 The new grades are on a scale of 1-9, with 9 representing the highest and 1 the lowest.
 All exams will be sat at the end of Year 11.